Summary of Significant Accounting Policies

 Basis of Presentation and Principles of Consolidation

-As of March 31, 2021, the Company had cash of approximately $86,000 and a working capital deficiency of $18.2 million.
-During the three months ended March 31, 2021, the Company used approximately $0.3 million of cash in its operation.
-The Company has incurred recurring losses resulting in an accumulated deficit of approximately $56 million as of March 31, 2021.
+As of September 30, 2020, the Company had cash of approximately $3,000 and a working capital deficiency of $15.3 million.
+During the nine months ended September 30, 2020, the Company used approximately $0.5 million of cash in its operation.
+The Company has incurred recurring losses resulting in an accumulated deficit of approximately $51.3 million as of September 30, 2020.
 These conditions raise substantial doubt as to its ability to continue as going concern within one year from issuance date of these financial statements.

-During the three months ended March 31, 2021, the Company has raised approximately $0.4 million in debt and equity financing.
+During the nine months ended September 30, 2020, the Company has raised approximately $0.6 million in debt and equity financing.
 The Company is raising additional capital through debt and equity securities to continue the funding of its operations.
 However, there is no assurance that the Company can raise enough funds or generate sufficient revenues to pay its obligations as they become due, which raises substantial doubt about our ability to continue as a going concern.

 No adjustments have been made to the carrying value of assets or liabilities as a result of this uncertainty.
 To reduce the risk of not being able to continue as a going concern, management is commercializing its FDA cleared and CE marked products and has commenced implementing its business plan to materialize revenues from potential, future, license agreements, has raised capital through the sale of its preferred and common stock, has entered into an investment agreement whereby the company has access to an equity line of credit and is seeking out profitable companies.